 Water, gas and electric are utilities that we all need, but we can make small changes to save on those utilities.
 Use these helpful tips for how to save money on your utility bills.

 As an Amazon affiliate, I earn from qualifying purchases.

 On top of paying a mortgage or rent, your utility costs can add up quickly if you aren’t careful.
 Electricity, gas and water are a necessity, but can get extremely expensive.
 There are some simple tips that will help you save money on your monthly utilities.

 If you own your home, ensure your home is as energy efficient as possible.
 It may cost a bit in the beginning but you will save money in the long run if you make your home more efficient.

 Ensuring your windows are free of leaks (and double pane, if possible) will help to cut down on heating and cooling costs.
 Installing a tankless water heater can cut your water usage in half.
 You can also ensure that all of your appliances are energy star certified, which means they use less power, water, etc to run.

 Even if you are renting or just don’t have the money to invest in these larger upgrades to your home, there are many ways you can save on your utilities.

 Change out your light bulbs to energy efficient LED lighting.
 These will not only last longer before needing to be replaced but will use less energy on a daily basis.

 Swap your old thermostat for a programmable thermostat that allows you to set up programs to run at certain times of day.
 There is no reason to keep your heater running while you are at work.
 We all know how easy it is to forget to turn it down.

 If your windows do have a draft, use a plastic window cover to help block the cold winter air from entering your home.
+It also helps keep the cool A/C air in your home during the hotter summer months.
 This is a simple plastic film that you place over the window and can be easily removed.